 $ python strace_to_print.py | grep process_bssgp_ul | wc -l 74428 $ python strace_to_print.py | grep link_info | wc -l 72865

 I don't think there are that many active users right now and in fact.. looking at

 show gbproxy links ...
 TLLI 9308c247, IMSI (none), AGE 6547738, STORED 3

 So we have a 75 days old entry.. that has three messages queued.
 It is unlikely that it will get into another state after that.

-#2 Updated by zecke about 2 years ago
+#2 Updated by zecke over 2 years ago

 - Subject changed from gbproxy: Memory leak in the gbproxy? to gbproxy: Lifetime of a tracked MS (struct gbproxy_link_info)